julius-boettger/dotfiles/README.md

 Also make sure to either create `/etc/dotfiles/nix/extra-config.nix` (and put some expression in it) or remove the line containing `./extra-config.nix` in `/etc/dotfiles/nix/configuration.nix`.
 I use `extra-config.nix` for device specific configuration that I don't want to push to this repo.
 You could also do that or just modify `configuration.nix`, as you will probably not be pushing to this repo.

+I use a similar `extra-config` file for Hyprland, which you will need to create.
+You can put your device specific configuration (e.g. [monitor config](https://wiki.hyprland.org/Configuring/Monitors/)) in there or simply keep the file empty, but make sure to create it: `touch /etc/dotfiles/hyprland/extra-config.conf`

 If you search for `xrandr` in `awesome/rc.lua` you will find two commands which are for my specific dual-monitor setup.
 The idea is that one command configures both monitors and the other just the primary monitor, so that the secondary monitor is toggleable by pressing Super+P. If you want to use this functionality you will have to adjust the commands for your specific setup. ~~But you can also just leave them like that and don't press Super+P.~~

+It's pretty much the same thing for my Hyprland config, but I extracted the device specific stuff into two variables called `second_monitor` and `second_monitor_config`, which I set in `/etc/dotfiles/hyprland/extra-config.conf`.
+If you really want to use it, you will figure it out.

 Then rebuild your system with `sudo nixos-rebuild switch -I nixos-config=/etc/dotfiles/nix/configuration.nix`.
 You only need to specify the `nixos-config` path like this when rebuilding for the first time, after that it will be set by the configuration itself and just `sudo nixos-rebuild switch` will be enough.